 Guinness Brewery had a brilliant ad poster in the 1950s.
 A bit of an odd affair, it was a joint effort with Callard & Bowser, a Guinness-owned business that made butterscotch.
 The headline: “Confectionately Yours”.

-For those not familiar with this rich-tasting riff on good old stout, the American drinks writer Kate Bernot gave the lowdown, in this article.
+For those not familiar with this rich-tasting riff on good old stout, the American beverages writer Kate Bernot gave the lowdown in this article.

-Well, they weren’t thinking that way back then in St. James Gate, Dublin.
-Today, though, Guinness makes a milk stout, which uses lactose, so the ship has turned, to a degree.
+Well, they weren’t thinking that way back in the Fifties in St. James Gate Dublin.
+Today, though, Guinness makes a milk stout, which uses lactose, so the ship has turned to a degree.

-One thing is clear: some ads of the 1950s were rather literate and creative.
-Less of that approach is seen today, I think.
+One thing is clear: some ads of the 1950s were literate and creative.
+Less of that is seen today.

 Beer et Seq